Free Shipping in the Continental USA

 Many of us do not give a thought as to what it took to manufacture the creams and makeup that we are using every day.
 However, as human beings and animal lovers, we have to stand up for animal rights and stop companies that are testing their products on animals.

-Personally, I will not support any cosmetics companies that have flourished and benefits financially by selling products tested on animals, no matter how fantastic the results are that they are promising.
+Personally, I will not support any cosmetics companies that have flourished and benefited financially by selling products tested on animals, no matter how fantastic the results are that they are promising.
+This commitment to cruelty-free beauty is why I created the Clear Skin Collection, which has never been tested on animals.

 Do you know that cosmetics in the U.S. are largely and surprisingly unregulated?
-Currently, there is no official agency in charge to oversee that beauty product are ethically manufactured.
+Currently, there is no official agency in charge to oversee that beauty products are ethically manufactured.
+That's why I'm proud to offer products like our Perfect 2-in-1 Cleanser and Age Proof: Daily Crème, which are developed using alternative testing methods.

 Luckily things are changing.

-California may become the st state to formally ban testing of cosmetic products on animals.
+California may become the first state to formally ban testing of cosmetic products on animals.

 The California Cruelty-Free Cosmetic Act would make it illegal for any cosmetic company to "knowingly import or sell any cosmetics, including personal hygiene products such as deodorant, shampoo or conditioner in California, if the final product or any component of the product was tested on animals after January 1, 2020."